compose-spec/compose-spec/07-volumes.md

     driver: foobar
 ```

-### driver_opts
+#### driver_opts

 `driver_opts` specifies a list of options as key-value pairs to pass to the driver for this volume.
-Those options are driver-dependent.
+The options are driver-dependent.

 ```yml
 volumes: